tonygilkerson/ckad/docs/practice-questions.md

 uid=2000 gid=3000
 ```

-### Question
+### Q65

-All operations in this question should be performed in the `ggckad-s4` namespace.
+>All operations in this question should be performed in the `ggckad-s4` namespace.
 This question will require you to create a pod that runs the image `kubegoldenguide/question-thirteen`.
 This image is in the main Docker repository at [`hub.docker.com`](http://hub.docker.com/).
+>

-This image is a web server that has a health endpoint served at `/health`.
+>This image is a web server that has a health endpoint served at `/health`.
 The web server listens on port `8000`.
 (It runs Python’s SimpleHTTPServer.)
 It returns a 200 status code response when the application is healthy.
 The application typically takes `sixty seconds to start`.
+>

-Create a pod called `question-13-pod` to run this application, making sure to define `liveness` and `readiness` probes that use this health endpoint.
+>Create a pod called `mypod` to run this application, making sure to define `liveness` and `readiness` probes that use this health endpoint.

-Answer:

 ```bash
 # Create namespace